Caring for someone with Parkinson's

 Do you help support or care for a partner, friend or family member with Parkinson's?
 We're here for you too.

-If you care for someone with Parkinson's, this guide looks at issues that may affect you.
+If you care for someone with Parkinson's, we have a guide for you.
+It looks at issues that may affect you.

 It offers practical help and advice, whether you provide care and support for someone who has recently been diagnosed, or someone who has been living with Parkinson's for a while.